N2P409 Management (Human Resource Management) MSc Postgraduate Taught 2018

 Effective management of human resources is vital to business success.
 The MSc Management (HRM) will develop your knowledge of human resource management and can help you prepare for a career in human resources.

 Our MSc Management (HRM) is accredited by the Chartered Institute of Personnel Development (CIPD).
 The CIPD is the largest professional body of HR and Learning and Development professionals with some 140,000 members across the globe.
-As a student on the MSc Management programme you have the option to join the CIPD.
+As a student on the MSc Management programme you have the option to join the CIPD (additional fee applies).
 Upon successful completion of your MSc (in line with the requirements of the CIPD) you will be eligible for the award of the CIPD’s Advanced Diploma in Human Resource Management; your CIPD membership will be automatically updated to Associate Member, confirming your credentials as prospective HR professional.

 The programme consists of a set of core and elective modules, culminating in a practice-based business project or a research-based dissertation.